 - Finally, take a home pregnancy test two weeks after the Embryo transfer.
 Or if you prefer, you can schedule a blood test with your gynecologist.

 What are the Success Metrics for IVF?

 Chances of succeeding with this procedure are based on individual cases since each woman's case is unique and many factors such as age, quality of eggs, and sperm can impact success.

 If your BMI is between 20 – 25, your age between 21 – 34, and your AMH between 2-2,4ng/ml, chances of successful IVF treatment are very high at around 50% chance of being successful.
 If you are 40+ this number decreases rapidly (10 - 5 %).

 Our doctors use the most developed technology called “vitrification” which is a very gentle way to freeze your embryos so you don’t have to worry.
 The remaining embryos need to be of good quality in order to survive freezing and thawing.

 What can help along with your treatment?

-Stay healthy, in other words exercise (but don’t overdo it), relax, increase Folic Acid, Omega 2, you might try herbs, Acupuncture or Reflexology.
-We have great partners abroad for last two.
+Stay healthy, in other words, exercise (but don’t overdo it), relax, increase Folic Acid, Omega 2, you might try herbs, Acupuncture, or Reflexology.
+We have great partners abroad for the last two.